SHIONOGI's approach to health and productivity management

 Outstanding Health and Productivity Management Organization

-In March 2024, SHIONOGI was certified as a Health and Productivity Management Organization for eighth consecutive years as a result of its health management initiatives conducted thus far.
+In March 2025, SHIONOGI was certified as a Health and Productivity Management Organization for ninth consecutive years as a result of its health management initiatives conducted thus far.
 Under the Health and Productivity Management Organization certification system, companies that implement particularly excellent Health and Productivity Management are certified as Health and Productivity Management Organizations based on their efforts to address local health issues and to tackle health promotion programs recommended by the Nippon Kenko Kaigi.

-Health and productivity logo 2024
+Health and productivity logo 2025